sdudnic/istoria/egalitate-en.md

 > Regarding the naming of the subject as “The History of Romanians” and not “The History of Romania”, we point out that this name was adopted immediately after 1989 and took into account certain particularities of national history (the name of the state as Romania appeared in the second half of the 19th Century, therefore “The History of Romania” would cover only one and a half centuries).
 However, taking on board the recommendations of the Council of Europe, Romania has introduced, in the 2004-2005 school syllabus, courses of integrated history designated as “History”.
 Once the new curricula for the 8th and 12th forms are in place, the syntagma “The History of Romanians” will disappear over the next few years.
 The new syllabus will include new themes regarding the history of minorities in Romania and that of the Romanian minorities living in the neighbouring countries.”

- - :page_facing_up: Law 1/2011 on National Education, Art.
+ - Law 1/2011 on National Education, Art.
 3 stipulates the principles governing pre-university education in Romania, namely: the principle of equity, guaranteeing cultural identity, recognition and guarantee of the rights of persons belonging to national minorities, the right to preserve, develop and express their ethnic, cultural, linguistic and religious identity, the principle of ensuring equality of chances, the principle of freedom of thought and independence from ideologies, religious dogmas and political doctrines, the principle of social inclusion, the principle of organizing confessional education according to the specific requirements of each recognized cult;

- * The Romanian :page_facing_up: Government Ordinance no. 137/2000, on the prevention and sanctioning of all forms of discrimination, in Art.2, _discrimination_ is defined as being
+ * The Romanian Government Ordinance no. 137/2000, on the prevention and sanctioning of all forms of discrimination, in Art.2, _discrimination_ is defined as being
 > "any difference, exclusion, restriction or preference, based on race, nationality, ethnicity, [...] beliefs, ... or any other criterion which has as its object or effect the restriction or removal of the recognition, use or exercise, on equal terms, of human rights and fundamental freedoms or of rights recognized by law, in the political, economic, social and cultural field or in any other field of public life"

 In particular, we can conclude from this that "_racial discrimination_" can also be defined as "preference based on national or ethnic origin, which has the effect of restricting or removing the recognition, on an equal footing, of fundamental rights and freedoms".